Left upper lobe collapse

 Non-specific signs indicating left sided atelectasis will also be present, including:

 - 'peaked' or 'tented' hemidiaphragm: juxtaphrenic peak sign

 - shift of the mediastinum to the left

-On lateral projections the left lower lobe is hyperexpanded and the oblique fissure displaced anteriorly.
-There is associated increase in the retrosternal opacity.
+On lateral projections the left lower lobe collapse causes increase retrosternal density and the oblique fissure displaced anteriorly.
+There is associated anterior displaced of the left hilum.